Panda-Ghost/notes-pre-gr.2/ENGL/514cf/test.md

 - this is my argument, how would you respond
-- do you agree with my argument
-- behaviors not to engage in in crossfire
+- do you agree with my argument behaviors not to engage in in crossfire
+- don't be hostile/attack
+- don't interrupt
+- don't ask the same questions
+- don't lock-in
 ### answering

 ### conclusion